Skip to content

 }

-This can then be used with the prompt-server you can apply the MCP Prompt to the agent, either programatically with apply_prompt or with the /prompts command in the interactive shell.
+This can then be used with the prompt-server; you can apply the MCP Prompt to the agent either programmatically with apply_prompt or with the /prompts command in the interactive shell.

-Alternatively, you can load the file with load_message_multipart.
+Alternatively, you can load the file with load_prompt.

 JSON contents can be converted to structured outputs: